VictorYuriTC/altasnet-app/README.md

   <summary>Ubuntu</summary>

   - Press `CTRL+ALT+T` to open your terminal
-  - On terminal, type `cd ~ && mkdir victor-camargo-projects && cd victor-camargo-projects && git clone git@github.com:VictorYuriTC/altasnet-app.git && cd altasnet-app && npm start` and press `Enter`
+  - On terminal, type `cd ~ && mkdir victor-camargo-projects && cd victor-camargo-projects && git clone git@github.com:VictorYuriTC/altasnet-app.git && cd altasnet-app && npm install && npm start` and press `Enter`
   - As default, the project will run on `http://localhost:3000/`.
-If this port is already being used, the project will check and use a following port
+If the 3000 port is not available on your machine, press `Y` to allow the project to use a subsequent port.
   - In any case, the project wil be automatically opened on `http://localhost:{port-being-used}/` in your browser.
 Then, you will allowed to enjoy and play around with the `Altasnet Clone`
   - Enjoy it! :rocket:
   </details>